AutomatedProcessImprovement/Waste-Calculation/README.md

 ![CI Status](https://github.com/AutomatedProcessImprovement/waiting-time-analysis/actions/workflows/build.yml/badge.svg)
 ![version](https://img.shields.io/github/v/tag/AutomatedProcessImprovement/waiting-time-analysis)

-Implementation of the technique presented in the paper "*Why am I Waiting?
-Data-Driven Analysis of Waiting Times in Business Processes*", by
-Katsiaryna Lashkevich, Fredrik Milani, David Chapela-Campa, Ihar Suvorau and Marlon Dumas.
+Implementation of the technique paper submitted to Information Systems under the title "*Unveiling the Causes of Waiting Time in Business Processes from Event Logs*" by Katsiaryna Lashkevich, Fredrik Milani, David Chapela-Campa, Ihar Suvorau, and Marlon Dumas.

 The technique takes as input an event log, in csv format wherein each row represents the execution of an activity (with start and end timestamps), and produces a report with the waiting time of each activity transition (e.g. from activity A to activity B) classified